jayway/competence-development-patterns/README.md

 #### Cons
 Labs require longer sessions and there is a risk that the group doesn't get enough back for the invested time and effort.

-### Step-by-step lab
+### Tutorial

 #### Context
-see Problem Based Lab
+The group needs hands-on experience with a technology or idea.

 #### Description
-see Problem Based Lab
+A tutorial is a form of lab.
+The web is full of tutorials, so the preparation cost is very low.
+Also, there is a good chance that tutorial is tried by many people before you, possibly raising the quality of the lab.

+You can have a tutorial and a problem based lab in sequence: getting to know the idea in the tutorial and then applying it in the problem based lab.

 #### Preparation
 Prepare a short introduction before the lab.
 Why is the subject interesting in the first place?

 #### Pros
-Practical experience on the subject
+Practical experience on the subject.

 #### Cons
-This type of lab is often "too guided", which means that there is no actual thinking going on by the participants.
-In our experience, such labs are not good and should be avoided.
-Labs require longer sessions and there is a risk that the group doesn't get enough back for the invested time and effort.
+This type of lab is sometimes too guided, which means that there is no actual thinking going on by the participants.
+However, it's a good place to start.

 ### Real world spike